koush/scrypted/plugins/synology-ss/README.md

 # Notes

-Once logged into the plugin, you will need to configure webhooks per camera in the Synology Surveiallance Station to report motion events to Scrypted.
+Once logged into the plugin, you will need to configure webhooks in Synology Surveillance Station, per camera, to report motion events to Scrypted.